Spank Spike Review

-The Spank Spike is a very popular flat pedal.
-It's a crowd pleaser for the most part, but our testing unearthed a few character flaws that kept what we initially thought would be an award winning pedal on the margins of success.
+The Spank Spike is a popular flat pedal.
+It's a crowd-pleaser for the most part, but our testing unearthed a few character flaws that kept what we initially thought would be an award-winning pedal on the margins of success.
 The latest version replaced a few of the grub screw traction pins with top loading pins that provided less grip.
 Older versions were more customizable — the rider could dial in or out the grub screws or remove them entirely.
-The latest pins lacked adjustment.
+The new pins lack adjustment.
 The new Finish Line Teflon lubricant also performed poorly, producing a high-pitched chirp after only a couple runs.
 However, an assortment of anodized colors, thin profile, and moderately low weight make this pedal attractive for many users.

 Seven bottom-loading traction pins and three smaller, redesigned, top-loading pins give this pedal traction that was plenty ample.
-Those that prefer a locked-in feel can find better grip with the Blackspire Robusto or Race Face Atlas, but the feel of this pedal is a little more versatile.
+Those that prefer a locked-in feel can find better grip with some of the other pedals we tested, but the feel of the Spike is a little more versatile.
 Removing the three smaller pins allowed for a little more freedom of foot movement for bike park and jumping.

 The three smaller pins were formerly grub screws.
-Those grub screws in the earlier version could be dialed in to reduce traction or backed out to provide a longer pin and increased traction like on the crankbrothers 5050.
+Those grub screws in the earlier version could be dialed in to reduce traction or backed out to provide a longer pin and increased traction.
 With the newer pins, the height cannot be adjusted, they are simply installed or removed.
-Further, the older grub screws provided more traction.
-Some pins loosened up on us so we'd again recommend Loctite when installing the pins.
+Further, the older grub screws simply provided more bite.
+Some pins loosened up on us so we'd recommend Loctite when installing the pins.
 However, pedals get abused on a regular basis so it's easy to understand how they might come loose.

-The pedal body is cold forged, which gives the aluminum a consistent, tight grain over the more popular extrusion method.
+The pedal body is cold-forged, which gives the aluminum a consistent, tight grain over the more popular extrusion method.
 This is the only pedal in the test to use this process and it helped set the Spike apart from the competition.
-By chamfering the edges of the pedal like the Race Face Atlas, ground clearance is improved and pedal strikes tend to deflect more than catch.
+By chamfering the edges of the pedal, ground clearance is improved and pedal strikes tend to deflect more than catch.

-Instead of a giant square platform shape like the Funn Python or Deity Bladerunner, cornering clearance was improved while effective surface area was maintained by opting for a more triangular outside shape.
+Instead of a giant square platform shape, cornering clearance was improved while effective surface area was maintained by opting for a more triangular outside shape.
 In combination with the thin 12 mm profile, this pedal does all it can to get out of its own way.
-If you're a fan of the ultra-thin pedal platform, only the Funn Python and Deity Bladerunner, both 11 mm, can compete.

 Many user reviews log complaints about how the large inboard bearing on the crank side of the pedal body felt odd underfoot and reduced traction.
 There was definitely some wear on the anodized coating on top of that bulge, but we weren't too bothered by it.
 Unless your anatomy dictates a very narrow stance — see our Q-angle description in our buying advice — you might hardly notice it.
 Our lead tester made a slight complaint about it as it pertained to jumping and freestyle tricks.
 When pressed, he admitted the bulge wasn't "really ideal" given that the junction between the crank and pedal is a commonplace for foot placement to land given the "blind" nature of finding the pedal during tricks.